-&lt;sup>271 UNDP Lesotho (2022) Gender Audit of the Public Sector in the Kingdom of Lesotho.
-Vondi Bank, 2022, Lesotho: Gender Assessment, Washington, DC: World Bank, Gender and Land Rights in Lesotho by the Food and Agriculture Organization of the United Nations (FAO) The Land Rights for Persons with Disabilities in Lesotho' by the World Bank, The Land Rights of Refugees and Returnees in Lesotho' by the World Bank, World Solard, Solard Solard, Solard Solard, Solard Solard, Solard are not allowed to make decisions without the consent of their husbands, even in their absence.
-Where women are widowed, their brother-in-law makes or endorses decisions 28
+&lt;sup>288 UNDP Lesotho (2022) Gender Audit of the Public Sector in the Kingdom of Lesotho.
+World Bank.
+2022.
+Lesotho: Gender Assessment.
+Washington, DC: World Bank.
+"Gender and Land Rights in Lesotho" by the Food and Agriculture Organization of the United Nations (FAO) "Land Rights for Persons with Disabilities in Lesotho" by the World Bank.